 Taronga Zoo Sydney is on a site of 28 hectares and the topography is quite steep in some areas.
 All paths are bitumen and many that traverse the Zoo are reasonably level, however some paths linking the various levels within the Zoo are steep.

 Visitors with limited mobility are still able to traverse the entire Zoo with a number of elevators and ramps located around the site, indicated on the Zoo map.
-The Sky Safari cable car can also accommodate wheelchairs up to a width of 610mm, and a lift is available to transport guests with disabilities from street level to the lower Sky Safari terminal.

 More than 95% of our animal displays are wheelchair viewable.
 Accessible amenities are: all food outlets, shops, shows and presentations are wheelchair accessible, and all new developments since 2001 have been fitted with elevators.

 For advice on the best routes, speak to our staff at the Visitor Centre when you arrive.

 Taronga provides sturdy, all-terrain manual wheelchairs at no cost to those who require mobility assistance.
 ID is required and a disclaimer form must be completed.
 These wheelchairs must be pushed by a carer/companion and seat belts are required to be worn.
 Advanced booking is recommended by contacting the team.